turingschool/lesson_plans/ruby_02-web_applications_with_ruby/introduction_to_bootstrap_v2.md

 * If not, check with instructors to see if we can figure out why not

 ## Questions (2 minutes)
+* What does bootstrap offer?
+Why would you use it?
+* How do you get Bootstrap into your project?
+Put another way, what are the steps to set it up?
+* How do you apply Bootstrap styles?
-* Do you think Bootstrap would be useful to you?
+* Do you think you’ll use Bootstrap in your projects?
 Why/why not?
-* Is it something you think you’ll use?
 * Can you describe responsive design in your own words?

 ## Workshop (2 - 2.5 hours with instructor checking in on progress)